masukomi/JekyllMail/README.md

 ## Configuration ##
 JekyllMail is configured via a \_config.yml file in its root directory.
-Within this are a series of "blog" stanzas one for each blog you'll have it checking mail for.
+Within this are a couple global settings and a series of "blog" stanzas one for each blog you'll have it checking mail for.

-A single blog config file will look something like this
+A config file for a single blog will look something like this:

+	log_file: /home/path/to/jekyllmail.log
+	debug: false
 	blogs:
-	- jekyll_repo: /full/path/to/jekyll/repo
-	  source_dir: /full/path/to/jekyll/source
+	- name: my blog name
+	  local_repo: my_blog
+	  origin_repo: /home/path/to/my/octopress_blog.git
 	  pop_server: mail.example.com
 	  pop_user: jekyllmail@example.com
-	  pop_password: mypassword
+	  pop_password: password_here
-	  secret: a_secret
+	  secret: jekyllmail
 	  markup: markdown
 	  site_url: http://blog.example.com
 	  commit_after_save: true
+	  delete_after_run: true

+### `local_repo` and `origin_repo`
+JekyllMail needs a non-bare git repo to write to.
+This is the `local_repo`.
+If  `commit_after_save` is set to true it will then push to `origin_repo` which can be a bare repo, or a separate non-bare repo with `receive.denyCurrentBranch` set to `ignore` or `warn`.
+If you are ok with JekyllMail writing directly to your destination repo, you can simply delete the `origin_repo` line.
+If the `local_repo` and `origin_repo` are identical JekyllMail will not attempt to push since it would be pushing from a repo to itself.

 ### Configuration Notes ###
 The `secret` is a short piece of text that must appear in the subject of each email.
 This is used to filter out the spam and will never be posted.

-If `commit_after_save` is true JekyllMail will add and commit any new post and images to the repo specified in `jekyll_repo`.

-The `source_dir` must be the absolut paths to the directory containing the `_posts` and `images` directories.
-JekyllMail does not currently support a configuration where these directories live elsewhere.
-However, this is where
+`local_repo` is where JekyllMail will store your files during its run.
+This will be automatically configured to push to `origin_repo` if `commit_after_save` and `origin_repo` are specified.
+Any new posts and images to the `local_repo` will be pushed to `origin_repo`, and then deleted after the run is complete.

+JekyllMail assumes a standard Jekyll / Octopress file structure.
+Posts will be stored under `source/_posts` and images under `source/images`.
+Consult the comments near the top of the `blog.rb` file if your setup does not conform to the standard.

 Please note that paths must *not* end with a slash.
 Your `pop_user` doesn't have to be an e-mail address.
 It might just be